-Join Joseph LeBlanc for an in-depth discussion in this video Accessing publicly, part of Up and Running with Cloud Storage APIs.
+Join Joseph LeBlanc for an in-depth discussion in this video Accessing publicly, part of Learning Cloud Storage APIs.

 Once an application is authenticated with a Dropbox API, it has access to all of the…files int he Applications folder.
 However there are some instances when it's…best to serve the dropbox files directly to the browser.…Let's go to the exercise files.
 Go to chapter 4, video 6, start and then…copy the App folder into the Server folder.…Now, I'm going to go to terminal and start the server.…Change directory to desktop, server, and then type node index.js, then press return.…